You are viewing main version. Click here to see docs for the latest stable version.

 • rh.configs.set('default_autostop', 30): Default autostop time (or -1 for indefinitely) for the on-demand cluster, to dynamically stop the cluster after inactivity to save money.
 You can also call cluster.keep_warm(autostop=60) to control this for an existing cluster.

-• rh.configs.set('default_provider', 'cheapest'): Default cloud provider to use for your on-demand cluster, or cheapest selects the cheapest provider for the desired hardware.
+• rh.configs.set('default_provider', 'aws'): Default cloud provider to use for your on-demand cluster.

 To save updated configs to Runhouse, to be accessed from elsewhere: